lamontacrook/bootcamp/README.md

 7. Click on the newly installed sidekick extension and click *Preview*.
 You should now be able to view your page in the browser.

 6. We can now start customizing our site.
+Clone the the newly created repository to your local directory.
+When that is complete let's setup NGC to run locally for development.
+Run this command from the terminal.

+`npm install -g @adobe/helix-cli`

+Once complete, you can run `hlx up` to start the local server.

-Let's update `style.css` and add fonts to project.
+7. Let's update `style.css` and add fonts to project.
 You can download the fonts from [here](https://github.com/lamontacrook/ngc-bootcamp/tree/lesson-1/styles/fonts).
 Simply create a folder under `styles` named `fonts` and save the downloaded fonts.

 Import fonts in `lazy-styles.css`.